jmehta228/Brain-Tumor-Classification/README.md

 # 🧠 Brain Tumor Classification with k-NN and Decision Tree

-This project classifies brain tumors using MRI images and the machine learning algorithm: **k-Nearest Neighbors (k-NN)**.
+This project classifies brain tumors using MRI images and the machine learning algorithms: **K-Nearest Neighbors (K-NN), Decision Trees, Random Forest, and CNN**.
 It involves preprocessing image data, training models, and evaluating performance using accuracy, precision, recall, and F1-score.

 ---